 - Diversity in CEMS Scholarship: This merit-based scholarship is open to graduate students from underrepresented groups who enroll in a College of Engineering and Mathematical Science program (e.g. MS in Complex Systems and Data Science).
 Applicants must demonstrate high levels of academic success and potential in related fields of study and can receive up to $10,000.

 Data Science Meetups & Communities in Vermont

-Burlington is the hotspot for data science meetups, but the NH border also offers possibilities.
-You’ll find more networking ideas on vtTA’s list of state resources and LaunchVT’s list of Community Resources.
+Burlington has many data science meetups, but the NH border also offers possibilities.
+You may find more networking ideas on vtTA’s list of tech business and startup resources and LaunchVT’s list of Community Resources.
 Both are packed with links to tech associations, funding sources, meetups, conferences, and education programs.

 - Burlington Data Scientists: Tons of members, plenty of workshops, and a slew of great speakers make for the state’s most popular meetup.
 It’s open to anyone who loves the field – students, statisticians, and data science professionals.

 - Vermont Tableau Users Group: Meetings explore pretty much everything to do with Tableau software -visualization, mapping, data sources, predictive analytics – and all skill levels are welcome.
 It’s based in Burlington.

 - VT Women in Machine Learning and Data Science: Born in 2017, this is a local chapter of the nationalWomen in Machine Learning and Data Science (WiMLDS) organization.